yumecode11/solana_pumpfun_snippingbot/README.md

 ### Solana pumpfun sniper bot that listen new pools on pump.fun, automic buy - sell on pump fun.
-As pumpfun sniper bot on pump.fun, it's basic version about snipin on pump fun.
+As pumpfun sniper bot on pump.fun, it's basic version about sniping on pump fun.
 To get full advanced version, feel free to reach out of me[Telegram: https://t.me/DevCutup, Whatsapp: https://wa.me/13137423660].

 ## Features
 - **Automated Trading:** Automatically buy the latest coins on Pump.Fun and sell them once your target profit percentage or stop-loss percentage is reached.